 Speaking of removals, once you remove a message it will be stored in the database for server admins for 7 days which is fine for me, but if this message happened to be media instead of text, it would never be removed and should you have copied link to the media, it would keep on working and if you changed the homeserver address in your copied link, it would still keep on working.
 Is this something you expect from a private protocol?
 I don’t, or I didn’t before getting familiar with Matrix.
 There is also an alternative proposal about this.

 Do you use different names in different contexts?
 Like your Full Name in professional context, a nickname somewhere else and maybe what will be your real name after gender transitioning or even have a diffferent name in direct chat with your partner?
-Congratulations, whatever is your latest room-specific name is public, same with your potential avatar.
+Congratulations, whatever is your latest room-specific name may now be public (especially when the room federates and has users from different homeservers), same with your potential avatar.

 Synapse didn’t become Matrix protocol itself by the way, there are still other implementations!